-The City of Avon Park, Florida (the "City") is writing to make you aware of an incident that may impact some of your information.
-While we are unaware of any actual or attempted misuse of your information, we write to provide you with information about the event, our response, and steps you may take to better protect your information, should you feel it is appropriate to do so.
+Cardinal Contracting, LLC ("Cardinal Contracting") writes to notify you of an incident that may affect the privacy of some of your information.
+We take this incident seriously, and this letter provides details of the incident, our response, and steps you may take to better protect against possible misuse of your personal information, should you feel it appropriate to do so.